rackerlabs/docs-developer-blog/_posts/2018-07-24-dynamic-data-masking-in-sql-server-2016.md

 ### Conclusion

-The purpose of dynamic data masking is to limit exposure of sensitive data, preventing users who should not have access to the data from viewing it.
-Dynamic data masking does not aim to prevent database users from connecting directly to the database and running exhaustive queries that expose pieces of the sensitive data.
-DDM is complementary to other SQL Server security features (auditing, encryption, row level security, and so on) and it is highly recommended to use this feature in conjunction with them in addition in order to better protect the sensitive data in the database.
+The purpose of DDM is to limit exposure of sensitive data, preventing users who should not have access to the data from viewing it.
+DDM does not aim to prevent database users from connecting directly to the database and running exhaustive queries that expose pieces of the sensitive data.
+DDM is complementary to other SQL Server security features (auditing, encryption, row level security, and so on), and it is highly recommended that you use this feature in conjunction with them in order to better protect the sensitive data in the database.

 ### References